numocash/strat-maker/README.md

 - `composition`, and `strikeCurrent`: Information for each spread.
 Composition represents the portion of the liquidity that is held in `token1`.
 The current strike is the last strike that was used for a swap for that specific spread.
 - `cachedStrikeCurrent`: The last strike that was traded through for the entire pair.
 This save computation and can lead to less storage writes elsewhere.
+- `cachedBlock`: The last block that interest was accumulated at the current strike.
 - `strikes`: Information for each strike.
 BiDirectional liquidity is the type of liquidity that is conventially stored in an AMM.
+Each index of the array represents a spread tier.
+Borrowed liquidity is the amount of liquidity borrowed per spread.
+Total supply is a unit that represents a share of liquidity per spread, and is useful when calculating how much fees have been generated.
 Dry Powder also implements limit orders, or directional orders that are automatically closed out after being used to facilitate a trade.
 Limit orders need to store liquidity information as well as variables that can be used to determine if a specific limit order is closed.
 Strikes also contains two, singley-linked lists.
 These lists relate adjacent strikes together.
 This is needed because looping to find the next active adjacent strike is infeasible with 2**24 possible strikes.

 Pairs also contain two functions to manage the state variables:

 - `swap()`: Swap from one token to another, routing through the best priced liquidity.
-- `updateLiquidity()`: Either add or remove liquidity from the pair.
+- `updateStrike()`: Either add or remove liquidity from a strike.
+- `borrowLiquidity()`: Borrow liquidity from a certain strike.
+- `repayLiquidity()`: Repay liquidity to a certain strike.
+- `accrue()`: Accrue interest to the current strike, forgiving borrowers of a certain amount and reposessing their collateral.

 ### BitMaps (`core/BitMaps.sol`)